 In case of an allergic reaction, the human immune system reacts to external substances to which the body should not normally react violently.
 These reactions may cause symptoms such as itchy eyes, runny nose, rash or wheezing.
 Today, more and more people suffer from allergies, making it one of the most common chronic diseases.
-As the allergic reaction becomes more severe, the quality of life is also reduced more severely.
+And, the more severe the allergic reaction, the more severely the quality of life is restricted.
 Every year there are thousands of people who, in order to avoid the allergens (the substances that cause an allergic reaction in them), have to impose considerable restrictions on themselves.
-In addition, there are diseases, such as asthma, which are exacerbated by the existing allergy.
+In addition, there are diseases, such as asthma, which are exacerbated by an acquired allergy.

 - All treatments